This blog post was last updated on May 22, 2023 with new information about the latest commercial real estate trends.

 When it comes to technology adoption, commercial real estate is pacing behind adjacent capital markets, like the equity market.
 The past few years have given rise to the ongoing proptech revolution, during which firms gradually took on technologies that simplified outdated processes.
 Many firms saw this as an opportunity to consolidate functionality that previously lived within disparate systems.
-For example, Dealpath, the leading deal management software platform for investment management firms, centralizes deal data, workflows, communications, and files, fueling collaboration, productivity and transparency.
+For example, Dealpath, the leading deal management software platform for investment management firms, centralizes pipeline data and information in one place to systematize data-driven investment decisions.
 Other new technologies help property managers find ways to optimize the tenant experience using the IoT (internet of things).

 The rapid and forced transition to remote work in March of 2020 only added fuel to the fire.
 Facing the new challenge of collaborating from remote environments, without the option for in-person meetings or casual conversations, commercial real estate firms recognized the immediate need to move to the cloud.

 According to a Deloitte survey, 56% of respondents indicated that the pandemic exposed their firm’s shortcomings when it comes to digital capabilities.
 The pandemic catalyzed this ongoing digitization, and having recognized the value of modern technology, achieving full tech enablement has become a priority.
 53% of respondents have a roadmap of where they’d like technology to take them, and 32% are restructuring internal processes based on technology and tools.
 58% of surveyed REITs and 45% of developers said that they wanted to partner with technology companies, showing that firms are responsive to the evolving landscape.

 22. Investors Will Continue to Make Faster Decisions as Data Efficiencies Rise